Homebase vs EasyTeam vs StaffHub: Choosing a Shopify Staff App in 2026

 Three rules of thumb:

-All three apps offer free trials (Homebase has a permanent free tier; EasyTeam and StaffHub both run 14-day trials with no credit card required).
-Don't pay for anything until you've actually used the trial in your real workflow.
+All three apps let you start for free (Homebase has a permanent free tier; StaffHub has a free plan for up to 5 staff; EasyTeam runs a 14-day trial — all with no credit card required).
+Don't pay for anything until you've actually used it in your real workflow.

 If you want a more detailed head-to-head on any single pair of these apps: